Articles in this section

 printImage

-Similarly, you can use the “printImage” method to print the image with certain option and it has all the options as like the print method.
+Similarly, you can use the “printImage” method to print the image with certain options, and it has all the options similar to the print method.

 this.diagram.printImage(data.result, {